 How to Print Labels for Items

-Labels are used to mark the items in the store.
-The label can contain the item’s name, SKU, price, and barcode.
-Labels with a barcode allow you to use the scanner to add items to the ticket.
+Labels are used to mark items in your store.
+Each label can contain the item's name, SKU, price, and barcode.
+Labels with a barcode allow you to use a scanner to add items to a ticket.

 'Item list' menu